D7ry/bril-forge/writeup/week2_writeup.md

 returned.
 (Had a lot of issues implementing this due to the limited information on bril's invariants, things like unnamed BBs and such. you really can't take something as elegant as SPIR-V for granted).

+To make it more efficient, we can optionally hash the constant states s.t. we push a bb's successors to the worklist only when its constant state changes(as opposed to its instr content).
+This would be useful where we have constant states changes from both parents of a bb that does not affect the bb, but the bb's successor.
+In this case, only tracking inst changes does not propagate constness. (p.s. did something similar to NVIDIA's OpenGL compiler but that was in C, rust keeps complaining about my hashing function so I end up giving up lol)

 The core of global const prop algo:
 ```rust
 while let Some(bb_idx) = work_list.pop_front() {